 The smaller fit closer around my ankle and had the look I was going for even though they were tight around the ball of my foot.
 Oddly, the next size up was still tight in the toe box, but looser everywhere else.
 So, I kept the smaller size.
 While I can still wear them *mostly* comfortably they do press on my pinkie toes.
 Most people don’t have such narrow, low feet and so sizing up would be advisable if you plan on wearing warm socks or just want toe space.
 I like that they’re easy to slip on and off and that my foot doesn’t slide (I did still need to insert a piece of felt into the top of the boot to achieve this).
 I also like that they have a streamlined look and aren’t super bulky.
 This makes them easier to style, especially in transitional weather.
 Because I am petite I prefer boots that hit lower on my ankle to preserve my leg line.
 If I had my way, these would be an inch shorter for that reason.

 I can only wear thin socks in my size unless I remove the thermal insole, but without the thermal insole you feel the cold ground almost immediately and in winter that’s not practical.
-They’re advertised as being weatherproof, but there is no extra lining on the interior and they don’t keep my feet super warm with just my thin socks.
+They’re advertised as being weatherproof, but they don’t keep my feet super warm with just my thin socks.
 I find my Gobi Hi Tops to be a lot warmer than these, by way of comparison.

 In conclusion, the VB fulham is one of the best chelsea boot options out there, meeting my expectations for looks and barefoot qualities.
 I expect to get years of use out of them.
 But because they are pull on and not adjustable at all, the shape of your feet will be the main determining factor.
 Thanks to VB’s free shipping AND free returns, trying these out for yourself is pretty much risk free.
 While I sometimes prefer the customer service and sale prices of a 3rd party site like NorthSole co over Vivobarefoot’s (get on North sole’s e-mail list!), when I am very unsure of size and fit I still order from VB direct.
 VB also has a rewards program that is pretty good and first time purchasers can use a referral link to get $30 off.